capactio/capact/docs/investigation/multi-cluster/README.md

   - `apiextensions.k8s.io/v1beta1 CustomResourceDefinition is deprecated in v1.16+, unavailable in v1.22+; use apiextensions.k8s.io/v1 CustomResourceDefinition`

 **Pros:**
 - Steps defined by Content Developer don't know that they were executed on different cluster.
 - As it uses the proxy Pod concept, all functionality e.g. fetching logs, checking Pod status etc. can be executed on the main cluster and not only on the target cluster.
 - "If the Admiralty agent in the management cluster or the management cluster itself breaks or loses connectivity with workload clusters, existing pods and services in the workload clusters continue to run and serve requests—if pods are evicted in the meantime, they're even recreated locally by PodChaperons—so your applications stay available."
 - Pod dependencies (config maps and secrets) and dependents (services and ingresses) "follow" delegate pods, i.e., they are copied as needed to target clusters.

+#### Consequences

+All consequences described [here](#consequences) applies.
+Additionally:

+- Create dedicated Action to register an external cluster,
+- Add

 ### Capact creates Capact

 Instead of adding support for the multi-cluster in Capact, we can create a dedicated Capact Action to create a new Kubernetes clusters with Capact installed on it.

 In that approach, we have:
 - "Capact control plane" for bootstrapping other Capact clusters.
 All created clusters are described via TypeInstance.
 This can be visible in UI where admin can browser all provisioned Capact clusters (TypeInstances) and executed other Actions against those instances.
 For example, upgrade Capact cluster or destroy it.
 - "Capact workload" which is directly use by a developer.
-Here the proper workloads are created e.g. GitLab is installed and managed.
+Here the proper workloads are created, e.g. GitLab is installed and managed.
 It provides a nice separation.
 This cluster can have a specific Global Policy and specific manifests enabled.

 ![capact-to-capact](assets/capact-to-capact.svg)

 This is the easiest way and doesn't require any new functionality to be implemented or changed in Capact.
+For now, we can also skip introducing changes described [here](#consequences) applies.

 ### Consequences

 1. Create a dedicated Action (Interface and Implementation) that provision Kubernetes cluster (optional) and installs Capact on it.
-If already existing Kubernetes cluster is not specified, workflow creates own.
+If an already existing Kubernetes cluster is not specified, workflow creates the own.

 ## Decision